WeirdMidas/weirdmidas/README.md

 - ⚡ Fun fact: I like Pokemon, I'm addicted to Pokemon Crystal Clear and the Minecraft Cubblemon mod and my favorite Pokemons are Meowscarada and Garchomp
 ### My career on github
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=weirdmidas)](https://github.com/anuraghazra/github-readme-stats)
-# Due to personal problems and with some devs, I will have to stay out of the loop, sorry to those who liked my modules, but it got to a point where I was torturing myself to try to create something good, and no one tried to help me.